- Your Government

 Who may Apply?

 An owner or contract purchaser may apply for current use assessment.
 However, all owners or contract purchaser must sign the application for classification, and any resulting agreement.

 When to Apply?

 Applications may be made for classification at any time during the year from January 1 through December 31.
+The Farm Management Plan and application fee must be included with the application.
 If approved, current use assessment will begin on January 1 following the year the application was submitted.

 - Application - Current Use Farm & Agricultural Land Classification with Same Ownership 64 0024 (Download, Fill-in)